fershad/fershad.com/src/writing/introducing-flowty-build-low-carbon-webflow-sites.md

 ---
-title: Introducing Flowty - Build low carbon, self-hosted Webflow sites
+title: 'Introducing Flowty - Build low carbon, self-hosted Webflow sites'
 published: 2022/04/29
 archived: true
+archiveNote: >-
-archiveNote: Due to a legal notice from Webflow, the Flowty project can no longer be publicly accessed.
+  Due to a legal notice from Webflow, the Flowty project can no longer be publicly accessed.
+permalink:  /writing/introducing-flowty-build-low-carbon-webflow-sites/
+summary: >-
+  Webflow is a great service for designers who want to create amazing websites for clients.
+It does leave a few things on the table when it comes to web sustainability though.
+Flowty gives designers who build with Weblow the power to create fast, low-carbon, self-hosted sites in minutes.
 ---

 {% callout "Update 24 March 2023" %}